whitneyburton/portfolios/students/bret_doucette/20150814-bret_doucette-m1.markdown

 In this eleven day project, we built a data reporting tool that allows the manipulation and reporting on merchant transactional data.

+**Personal Comments**

+The Good

+* I had a very strong partner which made this daunting project much more manageable.
+Also we had a solid balance of using mentors and other classmates.
+I now also have a much better understanding of Git after having successfully navigated many merge conflicts.

+The Bad

+* I had difficulty keeping all the moving parts together and in hindsight wish I would have relied more on pseudo code and diagrams to help keep all the moving parts together in my head.

+The Ugly

+* We started off strong but as soon as we reached business intelligence we hit a wall.
+Our moral plummeted.
+We had a brief rise after finishing 'Succesful Transactions' but later realized we did the entire part incorrectly and spent an entire day reworking it.

 **Evaluation Comments**

 TBD - But hopefully positive